Red Sox vs. Rays Player Props Betting Odds

-Player prop bet odds for Yandy Diaz, Justin Turner and others are listed when the Tampa Bay Rays host the Boston Red Sox at Tropicana Field on Monday at 4:10 PM ET.
+Oddsmakers have set player props for Yandy Diaz, Rafael Devers and others when the Tampa Bay Rays host the Boston Red Sox at Tropicana Field on Tuesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!